mpdf/mpdf.github.io/installation-setup/folders-for-temporary-files.md

 ## Fonts

-If you wish to use a different folder for temporary files, you should define the constant <code>_MPDF_TTFONTDATAPATH</code> before including the <span class="filename">mpdf.php</span> file
+If you wish to use a different folder for temporary files, you should define the constant `_MPDF_TTFONTDATAPATH` before including the <span class="filename">mpdf.php</span> file

 Fonts can still be used and embedded without write permissions to this folder, but at some cost in processing time and memory usage.